dconley1212/medicalSymptomsFE/README.md

 Additionally, I started the process of implementing the event handler for when a "potential customer" clicked the add to cart button.
 I learned how to import the action creators to be dispatched to the reducers in the slice file for the feature.
 Additionally, I was running into a problem that I created myself, where I thought I needed to click the button twice to add a product to the cartItems state.
 I knew this functionality wasn't right and I tried to move the event handler into the Product component with the thinking that it wasn't registering on the first click with the button under the product that was clicked.
 I soon realized that this was dumb because I had the same functionality before when I was returning the button in the products.map function anyways.
 I came to realize the problem I thought I was experiencing had to do with where I was calling my console.log function.
 It was in the event handler right after the dispatch of the action creator.
 So I tested this hypothesis by creating a useEffect hook to log the cartProducts state everytime it changed and sure enough I saw that my app actually was working correctly on the first click.

-Week of July 11th - July 15th
+Week of July 11th - 15th

 Decisions: